-Almost three in four workers (72 percent) report feeling very or somewhat confident about being able to afford basic expenses in retirement, including 27 percent who feel very confident.
+Three in four workers (75 percent) report feeling very or somewhat confident about being able to afford basic expenses in retirement, including 33 percent who feel very confident.
 Workers' confidence in their ability to afford basic expenses is higher than the confidence they report regarding their ability to pay for medical expenses in retirement.
-Forty-six percent of workers are not too or not at all confident they will have enough money for medical expenses in retirement.
-An even greater share is not too or not at all confident in their ability to pay for long-term care expenses: nearly six in ten (58 percent) do not feel confident about having enough money for long-term care in retirement (Figure 4).
+Almost 4 in 10 workers (36 percent) are not too or not at all confident they will have enough money for medical expenses in retirement.
+An even greater share is not too or not at all confident in their ability to pay for long-term care expenses: Nearly half (46 percent) do not feel confident about having enough money for long-term care in retirement (Figure 4).

 Retirees, who are already in that life stage, express higher levels of confidence than workers in each of these financial aspects of retirement.
-Four out of five retirees (80 percent) feel at least somewhat confident in their ability to afford basic expenses throughout their retirement years.
-Seventy percent are very or somewhat confident about having enough money to cover medical expenses, and half feel very or somewhat confident in their ability to pay for long-term care (Figure 4).
+Four out of five retirees (81 percent) feel at least somewhat confident in their ability to afford basic expenses throughout their retirement years.
+Seventy percent are very or somewhat confident about having enough money to cover medical expenses, and half (52 percent) feel very or somewhat confident in their ability to pay for long-term care (Figure 4).